iobroker-community-adapters/ioBroker.beckhoff/docs/en/readme.md

 ### Adapter Configuration
 1. Choose your Runtime Version
 2. Fill in Target IP-Adress and AMS-Net-ID.
 3. On TwinCat 2 fill in the Instance Name of Struct.
-(Case Sensitiv!!)
-4. On TwinCat 3 fill in the correct Tablename of the before created GlobalVariableTable (Case Sensitiv!!)
+4. On TwinCat 3 fill in the correct Tablename of the before created GlobalVariableTable.
 5. All other Points u mostly not need to Change.

 ### Dataexchange